Location: 208 West Bay Dr NW

 |Iverson House at far right, 1903, detail from Edward Lange drawing, Olympia, the Capital on Puget Sound, Washington, Library of Congress collection||Iverson House today (2014), photo by Deb Ross|

 The Iverson House offers a striking example of the importance of both water and rail transportation before the advent of the automobile age.
 The house’s construction was begun by Frederick R. Brown in about 1900.
-Brown was an early pioneer who rose to become president of the Olympia & Tenino Railroad, which first brought rail service to Olympia.
+Brown was an early settler who rose to become president of the Olympia & Tenino Railroad, which first brought rail service to Olympia.
 He was also extensively involved in the timber business throughout Puget Sound.
 Brown built this home immediately to the west of the railroad’s depot in West Olympia, near the Fourth Avenue Bridge.

 The small detail at above left, from Edward Lange’s large promotional print from 1903, Olympia, the Capital on Puget Sound, Washington shows the home, identifiable by its circular tower, at grade with West Bay Drive as it existed then (the home is currently well below grade).
 The depot is at the left of the image, with railroad tracks running along pilings in back of Brown’s house.
 The Fourth Avenue Bridge, with its drawbridge, can also be seen behind the house.